Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Conclusions

 \section{Conclusions}

-In this paper, we propose a novel open-vocabulary pipeline named P$^3$OVD.
-P$^3$OVD introduces a new fine-tuning stage to enhance the self-training paradigm with dense alignments by adopting two learnable visual and text prompt modules.
-Experimental results show that P$^3$OVD achieves the state-of-the-art performance on the novel classes of COCO datasets and the best transfer performance when directly adapting the model trained on COCO to PASCAL VOC, Object365, and LVIS datasets.
-Additional experiments also show that after fine-tuning with two learnable prompt modules, P$^3$OVD obtains a more precise dense score map (4.3\% higher on mIoU) on novel classes.
-Nevertheless, P$^3$OVD is a general pipeline of adopting the pre-trained vision-image encoder to dense prediction tasks, which can be easily extended to other tasks, e.g., open-vocabulary instance segmentation.
-We hope P$^3$OVD can serve as a strong baseline for future research on different open-vocabulary tasks. \ifCLASSOPTIONcaptionsoff
+In this paper, we propose a novel open-vocabulary pipeline named VTP-OVD.
+VTP-OVD introduces a new fine-tuning stage to enhance the self-training paradigm with dense alignments by adopting two learnable visual and text prompt modules.
+Experimental results show that VTP-OVD achieves the state-of-the-art performance on the novel classes of COCO datasets and the best transfer performance when directly adapting the model trained on COCO to PASCAL VOC, Object365, and LVIS datasets.
+Additional experiments also show that after fine-tuning with two learnable prompt modules, VTP-OVD obtains a more precise dense score map (4.3\% higher on mIoU) on novel classes.
+Nevertheless, VTP-OVD is a general pipeline of adopting the pre-trained vision-image encoder to dense prediction tasks, which can be easily extended to other tasks, e.g., open-vocabulary instance segmentation.
+We hope VTP-OVD can serve as a strong baseline for future research on different open-vocabulary tasks.